 This guidance is of a general nature and should be treated as a guide.
 In the event of conflict between any applicable legislation (including the health and safety legislation) and this guidance, the applicable legislation shall prevail.

-This advice is designed to assist members of the public who are attending or involved in organising a funeral during the coronavirus (COVID-19) pandemic.
+This advice is designed to assist members of the public who are attending or involved in organising a funeral in England during the coronavirus (COVID-19) pandemic.
 It is for people of any faith, or none.